Montevideo: Cemeteries

 There are five large cemeteries in Montevideo, all administered by the "Fúnebre y Necrópolis" annex of the Intendencia of Montevideo.

 The largest cemetery is the Cementerio del Norte, located in the northern-central part of the city.
 The Central Cemetery (Spanish: Cementerio central), located in Barrio Sur in the southern area of the city, is one of Uruguay's main cemeteries.
 It was one of the first cemeteries (in contrast to church graveyards) in the country, founded in 1835 at a time when burials were still carried out by the Catholic Church.
 It is the burial place of many of the most famous Uruguayans, such as Eduardo Acevedo, Delmira Agustini, Luis Batlle Berres, José Batlle y Ordóñez, Juan Manuel Blanes, François Ducasse, father of Comte de Lautréamont (Isidore Ducasse), Luis Alberto de Herrera, Benito Nardone, José Enrique Rodó, and Juan Zorrilla de San Martín.

 The other large cemeteries are the Cementerio del Buceo, Cementerio del Cerro, and Cementerio Paso Molino.

 The British Cemetery Montevideo (Cementerio Británico) is another of the oldest cemeteries in Uruguay, located in the Buceo neighborhood.
 Many noblemen and eminent persons are buried there.
 The cemetery originated when the Englishman Thomas Samuel Hood purchased a plot of land in the name of the English residents in 1828.
 However, in 1884 the government compensated the British by moving the cemetery to Buceo to accommodate city growth.
 A section of the cemetery, known as British Cemetery Montevideo Soldiers and Sailors, contains the graves of quite a number of sailors of different nationalities, although the majority are of British descent.
 One United States Marine, Henry de Costa, is buried here.

 Demographics

-Montevideo is the most populous city in Uruguay, with 1,302,954 residents as of the 2023 census.
+Montevideo is the most populous city in Uruguay, with 1,302,954 residents in its department as of the 2023 census.
 The city's population in 2023 was 87.1% White, 10.7% Black, 4,6% Mixed and 0.8% Asian; 5.6% identified themselves as being of other ethnic-racial descent, noting that respondents were allowed to select more than one category.